As lockdown continues, people are craving intimacy and connection in isolation and some are going to extremes to get it.

-A shocking 52 percent of those with a partner have still signed up for dating websites in these unprecedented times.
+A shocking 52% of those with a partner have still signed up for dating websites in these unprecedented times.

-The survey also polled 1,000 single Americans and examined the realities of romance amid a pandemic.
+The study of 1,000 single Americans and 1,000 Americans in relationships not quarantining with their other-half examined the realities of romance amid a pandemic.

-Dating apps aren’t the only way couples are stepping out ? a third of those in a relationship have reached out to an ex.
-Results revealed 37 percent of singles have also attempted to reconnect with an ex.
+That’s not the only way couples are stepping out ? a third of those in a relationship have reached out to an ex.
+Results revealed 37% of singles have attempted to reconnect with an ex as well.

-People in relationships were 40 percent more likely to use Instagram to sneakily slide into an ex’s DMs than a single person.
+People in relationships were 40% more likely to use Instagram to sneakily slide into an ex’s DMs than a single person.

-Respondents in relationships who are talking to an ex might be planning on making up since 54 percent say this new connection has them catching feelings again.
+Respondents in relationships who are talking to an ex might be planning on making up since 54% say this new connection has them catching feelings again.